EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     metrics_df = seasonal_metrics_to_csv(seasonal_metrics, filepath)

 The output CSV will be saved in your data directory and should very nearly match the output CSV provided in the example data.
+See output file format below :ref:`thermostat-output`.

 **Note**: During the data loading step, you may see a warning that the weather cache is disabled.
 You can safely ignore that warning, but if you wish to load